devops-project-netflix/Netflix-Clone/README.md

 # Integration

 The Integration of the frontend is complete with the backend
 To Test Just run both the servers
+Now just start the frontend and it will work
+It is referring to the deployed flask app on ec2

 # CI/CD Pipeline